HesahRAlqhtani/Live_Healthy/README.md

 ### Project Description :
 Body Mass Index formula to calculate:

 Body Mass Index is a simple calculation using a person’s height and weight.
 The formula is BMI = kg/m2 where kg is a person’s weight in kilograms and m2 is their height in metres squared.
-A BMI of 25.0 or more is overweight, while the healthy range is 18.5 to 24.9.
-BMI applies to most adults 18-65 years.

 Measurement Units Formula and Calculation Kilograms and meters (or centimeters) Formula: weight (kg) / [height (m)]2